dilsadmohammed4/spring-procedure-function/README.md

 # Spring Boot Product Management API

-This project implements a Spring Boot application to manage product inventory, including updating stock quantities and calculating the total price of a product using Store Procedure.
+This project implements a Spring Boot application to manage product inventory, including updating stock quantities and calculating the total price of a product.
 Additionally, it integrates stored procedures and Swagger API documentation.

 ---